SystemsApproach/private5g/core.rst

 Because TCAM capacity is limited, and the number of unique PDRs that need to be matched in both directions is potentially in the tens of thousands, it's necessary to use the TCAM judiciously.
-The SD-Core implementation sets up two parallel PDR tables: one using the relatively plentiful switch SRAM for common-case uplink rules that exactly matches on tunnel identifiers (which can be treated as table indices); and one using TCAM for common-case downlink rules that do exact matches on the IP destination address.
+One implementation strategy is to set up two parallel PDR tables: one using the relatively plentiful switch SRAM for common-case uplink rules that exactly matches on tunnel identifiers (which can be treated as table indices); and one using TCAM for common-case downlink rules that match on the IP destination address.

 ..
 Get this acroym into the discussion somewhere: GTP, includes a header field called the Tunnel Endpoint Identifier (TEID).